 SEO Boost: HTTPS sites are seeing ranking boosts and Google considers it as a positive ranking signal.
 According to Moz, 50% of Google's page one results in Google.

 Additional Cost: To go HTTPS, you will require an SSL Certificate.
-Annual cost can range from $39 to $299.
+The annual cost can range from $39 to $299.
 There is also an extra charge for Certificate Warranties.

 Lots of Redirects: HTTP and HTTPS are two separate URLs, so you will have to duplicate your site and set up new “https” pages.
 Establishing redirects from all HTTP pages to HTTPS pages is critical.

 Errors: If you forget to move all files to HTTPS and a visitor finds an old HTTP page, they will get a warning message when visiting your site.
-This can affect user experience and your conversion rates.
+This can affect user experience and conversion rates.